Spring 2024 Registration is Now Open

 - All Students are required to register as a (continuing study) each semester until completion of all Degree Requirements including submission of thesis.

-- Students completing degree requirements in one year, must register for four semesters. (fall, spring, Sum I & Sum II).
+- Completion of Degree Requirements: Students completing degree requirements in one year, must register for four semesters. (fall, spring, Sum I & Sum II).

 - Compliance: All students must meet the following compliance requirements – BU Alert System, Medical Immunization Status, Student Account Payment, Massachusetts Motor Vehicle Law, Local Address and Sexual Misconduct Prevention.

 - Academic Advising Access: Prior to registering for classes, students must meet with their Advisor/Program Director to discuss course selection and to obtain the required Academic Advising Access code for on-line registration.
 Some GMS courses are restricted from on-line registration.
 For these courses, students must submit a Class Adjustment Form (add/drop).

 - Students may NOT register for PDP classes, GMS BT undergraduate courses, unapproved graduate courses, and undergraduate courses.
 These courses will not count towards a graduate degree.

 - Students may NOT register for or audit courses in other colleges at the University, this excludes PhD Students.
 Permission required for SPH Courses.

 - Dropping Classes: Dropping a course indicates that you are still enrolled in one or more courses at GMS.
 Students may drop standard courses online using the MyBU Student Portal or with an add/drop form following approval by advisor without academic penalty up to the designated drop deadline.
 Students who receive federal financial aid must be sure that they maintain the correct number of credits to be eligible for this aid.